TFNTF/rebuttal_figures_tabs/README.md

   </tr>
 </table>
 * indicates that this experiment was conducted on a single RTX Pro 6000 Blackwell because it exceeded the memory capacity of a single NVIDIA A6000.
 The RTX Pro 6000 Blackwell also delivers substantially higher computational speed, approximately 2.5× that of the NVIDIA A6000.
+$\dagger$ indicates that the reported efficiency partly benefits from using a foundation model trained with Flow Matching, whereas the checkpoints for the other methods are based on DDPM training.

 ## Table 5.
 Ablation Studies of Noise Schedule (N) (Motion_deblurring On FFHQ)
 <table>